byang20/zero-curve/README.md

 # zero-curve

 The functions in this file relate to constructing the Treasury zero curve and analyzing yield curve dynamics.
+The constructed curve can be found in curve.png.

 The zeroCurve() function constructs Treasury zero curve based off bond prices.
 The function takes data from https://www.wsj.com/market-data/bonds/treasuries.